-Stone Wall: Warriors in general, although the Guardian is the most classic example (excellent defense, comparatively low damage output)
+Stone Wall: The Guardian is the most classic example (excellent defense, comparatively low damage output)

 The Beastmaster: Necromancers and Conjurors.
 They specialize in undead and elementals, respectively.
 The Beastlord class takes this to it's logical extreme, taking control of animals.
 To a lesser extent, Druids can charm animals (and some humanoids) to work for them but it only lasts for a few minutes.

 And Your Reward Is Clothes: Subverted.
 Technically yes, you get rewarded for most things with clothes, but since your gear directly affects your stats, it's entirely functional.